Ptkyr/Ptkyr.github.io/index.md

 ## About

+Hello, and welcome to a place I occasionally write about things I do.

 I'm a fourth year CS student at uWaterloo, with an interest in compilers and graphics, minoring in pure math with an algebraic focus and C&O with a graph theory focus.
 For a while I thought I'd minor in chemistry too, but you apparently can't do that by only taking organic courses.
 Oh well, got pretty close.

 My hobbies are mostly about doing things fast.
 I used to speedrun indie games and speedsolve various puzzles; here are some of my PBs: